 Improving material purchasing and choosing recycled or salvaged materials are easy ways to get started with managing construction sites more efficiently and building greener projects.
 But sustainable building practices go beyond using recyclable and renewable materials.

 A lot of waste is down to packaging; cardboard is a big part of that.
-Try asking your dealers to reduce any nonessential packaging.
+Try asking your suppliers to reduce any nonessential packaging.
 Or you can order in bulk to avoid some of the individual packaging issues.
 You can also order materials that ship in returnable containers.
 If your items ship in containers you can’t return, use them to store materials.
 If they are of no use, consider donating them to community gardens, youth groups or shelters.

 If you have already created bins on-site for reuse or recycling, then you are off to a wonderful start.

 You can do more, though.
-You can donate hardware, appliances, fixtures, doors, shelves and other materials to a variety of organizations.
+You can donate hardware, appliances, fixtures, doors, shelves and other materials to a variety of organisations.
 All kinds of charity projects are happy to accept leftover materials and other items.

-It’s nice to be nice, but if you plan to go to the trouble of donating, make sure you leverage the positive attention to build your reputation in the area.
+It’s nice to be nice, but if you plan to go to the trouble of donating, make sure you leverage the positive attention to build your firm’s reputation in the area.
 It’s something to shout about on your social media channels and websites, and this shows your customers and potential clients that you invest in your community.